GLOBALG.A.P. IFA Certification & Compliance Consulting Services

 -

-Internal Auditor Training & Mentoring for IFA v6
+Internal Auditor Training & Mentoring for GLOBALG.A.P.
+IFA Certification

 -

-What It Is: Practical training, shadow audits and checklist development to build strong internal auditors for IFA v6.
+What It Is: Practical training, shadow audits and checklist development to build strong internal auditors for GLOBALG.A.P.
+IFA certification.

 -